 Acrylic Pouring is Simply Brilliant!

-The relatively new art form, which has its origin in the USA and also finds more and more followers in the German-speaking area, is simply brilliant.
-And these are the reasons:
+This relatively new art form, which has its origin in the USA and is also finding more and more followers in the rest of the world, is simply brilliant.
+And these are just some of the reasons:

 - Suitable for beginners: For the acrylic flow technique you don’t need any previous drawing or painting skills.
 From small to large everyone can indulge in this hobby.

-- Little material needed: You only need a small amount of supplies to start pouring acrylic.
+- Little material needed: You only need a small number of supplies to start pouring acrylic.

-- Also for busy people: You don’t have to invest half a day for an acrylic pouring artwork, but you can pour a complete painting from half an hour.
+- Also for busy people: You don’t have to invest half a day for an acrylic pouring artwork, as you can pour a complete painting in half an hour.

-- Fun without end: What speaks above all for acrylic pouring: The high fun factor!
-It is simply unbelievable fun to mix the different acrylic colours and to create a small work of art without much effort.
+- Fun without end: What acrylic pouring offers, above all else: The high fun factor!
+It is simply unbelievable fun to mix the different acrylic paints and to create a small work of art without much effort.

-The main components for the Acrylic Pouring are beside the acrylic paint and a Pouring Medium of course a painting ground.
+The main components for the Acrylic Pouring are, besides the acrylic paint and a Pouring Medium, of course a painting ground.
 Depending on your needs, you can add further additives such as silicone oil for cell formation and a few auxiliaries and tools.

 The acrylic paint is mixed with the pouring medium and provided with further additives such as silicone oil.
 The consistency must be such that it flows well but is not too thin.
 Then this color mixture is poured onto the painting base, tilted or emptied.